aakashvarma/codegen/README.md

 The script supports configuring the model through a YAML file.
 Below are the available model configuration options:

 - `model_name` (optional): Name of the model.
+- `pretrained_model_dir` (optional): Pre-trained model directory path.
+NOTE: if this is None, model will we downloaded from the internet
 - `cache_dir` (optional): Directory for caching model files.
 - `r` (optional): Value for the `r` parameter.
 - `lora_alpha` (optional): Value for the `lora_alpha` parameter.